llblumer/Retireator/README.md

 The xlsx file format is really just a zip, so the contents of the xlsx_dbg folder can be manually added to a zip and renamed to xlsx if desired.
 The xlsx should be extracted back to the xlsx_dbg folder to commit changes back to the repo.

+The latest xlsx file can also be downloaded from the Releases area (presently Debug only).

 # Copyright and license
 Copyright© 2015 Larry Blumer, Jr.